open-horizon/open-horizon.github.io/docs/mgmt-hub/docs/index.md

 ---
 # Horizon Management Hub

-## <a name="deploy-all-in-one">Deploy All-in-One Horizon Management Hub, Agent and CLI</a>
+## <a id="deploy-all-in-one">Deploy All-in-One Horizon Management Hub, Agent and CLI</a>

-This enables you to quickly set up a host with all of the Horizon components to facilitate learning Horizon and doing development for it.
+This enables you to quickly set up a host with all of the Open Horizon components to facilitate learning and doing development.

-Read the notes, and then run the following command to deploy the Horizon components on your current host.
+Read the notes and then run the following command to deploy the Horizon components on your current host.

 **Notes:**

 - Currently **only supported on Ubuntu 18.x, Ubuntu 20.x, and {{site.data.keyword.macOS_notm}}**
-- This script is not yet compatible with docker installed via Snap.
-If docker has already been installed via Snap, remove the existing docker snap and allow the script to reinstall the latest version of docker.
+- This script is not yet compatible with Docker installed via Snap.
+If Docker has already been installed via Snap, remove the existing Docker snap and allow the script to reinstall the latest version of Docker.
-- The {{site.data.keyword.macOS_notm}} support is considered **experimental** because I ran into this [docker bug ](https://github.com/docker/for-mac/issues/3499){:target="_blank"}{: .externalLink} while testing.
-Making some of the recommended changes to my docker version and settings enabled me to get past the problem, but I'm not sure if others will hit it or not.
+- The {{site.data.keyword.macOS_notm}} support is considered **experimental** due to this [docker bug](https://github.com/docker/for-mac/issues/3499).
+Making some of the recommended changes to my Docker version and settings enables progress past the problem.
+- Support for Windows Subsystem for Linux (WSL 1&2) should also considered **experimental** at this time.
+WSL2's Ubuntu is based on `init.d` instead of the `systemd` used in standard Ubuntu distributions.
+The Open Horizon Agent requires `systemd` support so workarounds will simulate systemd usiing [this script](https://gist.githubusercontent.com/djfdyuruiry/6720faa3f9fc59bfdf6284ee1f41f950/raw/952347f805045ba0e6ef7868b18f4a9a8dd2e47a/install-sg.sh).
+This technique may not be stable and reliable.
-- The deployment can be customized by overriding environment variables in [deploy-mgmt-hub.sh ](https://github.com/open-horizon/devops/blob/master/mgmt-hub/deploy-mgmt-hub.sh){:target="_blank"}{: .externalLink}.
+- Deployments can be customized by overriding environment variables in [deploy-mgmt-hub.sh](https://github.com/open-horizon/devops/blob/master/mgmt-hub/deploy-mgmt-hub.sh).
 The variables can be found near the top of the script, right after the usage message and command line parsing code.
 All `*_PW` and `*_TOKEN` environment variables and variables in the form `VAR_NAME=${VAR_NAME:-defaultvalue}` can be overridden.

+Preparation required for **Windows** operating systems:

+In order to use this tooling on Windows, you must be running Windows 10 or greater with WSL2 installed.
+Please follow [these instructions](WSL.md) to prepare your WSL2 environment before proceeding with the steps below.

 As **root** run: